Top 5 Python IDEs For Data Science

 You can download Sublime Text here.

 To finish our list, we need to make mention of Thonny: an IDE for learning and teaching programming.
-It’s a software developed in University of Tartu, which you can download for free on the Bitbucket repository for Windows, Linux, and Mac.
+It’s a software developed at The University of Tartu, which you can download for free on the Bitbucket repository for Windows, Linux, and Mac.

 IDEs surely can help you to improve your workflow and make your results profitable.
 You can write, execute and debug your code easily, aside from customizing windows and colors.
 Instead of a traditional IDE, you can also try a text editor like Notepad++, but keep in mind that you’ll need to expand it by using plugins (such as PyNPP) if you want to execute your code.